Macanijus/Medusa-Storefront/README.md

 While the project meets the basic requirements, there are areas for further enhancement:

-“*”Implement better styling using Tailwind CSS for a more polished and professional appearance.
+* Implement better styling using Tailwind CSS for a more polished and professional appearance.

-“*”Learn and incorporate TypeScript into the project to improve code reliability and maintainability.
+* Learn and incorporate TypeScript into the project to improve code reliability and maintainability.

-“*”Explore additional features such as user authentication, wishlist, and order tracking.
+* Explore additional features such as user authentication, wishlist, and order tracking.

 ### Project Structure